What We Do

 Sarah Smith joined MHA in 2013.
 Sarah is a certified public accountant and spent nine years auditing various non-profit and real estate entities in the greater Springfield area.
 Sarah decided to change careers and move into private accounting, which lead her to MHA.
 Sarah began her MHA career as the Director of Finance and was promoted to the Vice President of Finance.
 Sarah has a Bachelor’s Degree in Accounting from Western New England University.

-Sara Kendall – Vice President of Clinical Operations
+René Piñero – Vice President Behavioral Health and Clinical Operations

-Kimberley Lee – Vice President of Resource Development & Branding
+Jennifer Ducharme – Vice President of Development & Community Relations

 BOARD OF DIRECTORS